 However, the project is made up of more than just software: there's CSS, images, and other output-related things.
 We wanted the templates/images/css side of the project all permissive and permissive in the same absolutely permissive way.
-We're waiving our copyrights to non-software things under the CCO waiver.
+We're waiving our copyrights to non-software things under the CC0 waiver.

 That brings us to the templates where there's some code and some output.
 The template engine we're using is called Jinja2.
 It mixes HTML markup with Python code to render the output of the software.
 We decided the templates are part of the output of the software and not the software itself.
 We wanted the output of the software to be licensed in a hassle-free way so that when someone deploys their own GNU MediaGoblin instance with their own templates, they don't have to deal with the copyleft aspects of the AGPLv3 and we'd be fine with that because the changes they're making are identity-related.
-So at first we decided to waive our copyrights to the templates can make calls into the software and yet be a separately licensed work.
+So at first we decided to waive our copyrights to the templates with a CC0 waiver and then add an exception to the AGPLv3 for the software such that the templates can make calls into the software and yet be a separately licensed work.
 However, Brett brought up the question of whether this allows some unscrupulous person to make changes to the software through the templates in such a way that they're not bound by the AGPLv3: i.e. a loophole.
-We thought about this loophole and between this and the extra legalese involved in the exception to the AGPLv3.
+We thought about this loophole and between this and the extra legalese involved in the exception to the AGPLv3, we decided that it's just way simpler if the templates were also licensed under the AGPLv3.